 • Semester 4

-• If additional research is needed before or while writing the essay, register as a part-time student and take EN.530.821 Master’s Essay – Research and Writing (through Spring 2022) or EN.530.823 MSE Graduate Research (Fall 2022 and later) (3 credits).
+• If additional research is needed before or while writing the essay, register as a part-time student and take EN.530.823 MSE Graduate Research (3 credits).

 • If all research is complete and only writing the essay is needed, register as a non-resident student.
-You will be automatically enrolled in EN.910.600 Non-Resident Status (Fall and Spring) or EN.500.805 Non-Resident Status (Summer 2022 and every Summer term after that) (3 credits)
+You will be automatically enrolled in EN.910.600 Non-Resident Status (Fall or Spring) or EN.500.805 Non-Resident Status (Summer).
+In summer, if you are working on campus and are receiving pay, register for EN.530.897 Graduate Research – Summer (9 credits).

 • Complete the essay, have readers approve, submit essay to the library, then graduate.